metasoarous/dotfiles/README.md

 unlink ~/.irbrc
 unlink ~/.vim
 unlink ~/.vimrc
-rm ~/.zshrc # careful here
+unlink ~/.zshrc
 rm ~/.gitconfig
+rm -rf ~/.oh-my-zsh
+# change back to Bash
+chsh -s /bin/bash
+# If your really feeling so inclined - not necessary
 rm -rf ~/.dotfiles
-rm -rf ~/.oh-my-zsh
-chsh -s /bin/bash # change back to Bash if you want
 ```

+You can then look in ~/.dotfiles/backups/ for any previous settings
-Then open a new terminal window to see the effects.
+which you would like to restore, open up a new terminal session, and see
+things the way they used to be.

+## Future

+I have vague plans of making it so that this repository only contains
+the mechanics for managing dotfiles, but allowing for users to specify
+their own dotfiles repository as a submodule, making it possible for
+this code base to be used by folks with wildly different setups without
+having to fork the mechanical stuff.
+Hopefully, this will lead to other
+folks using the mechanical stuff, improving on the code base, and making
+it really easy for everyone to have their own way with this.